florentw/gamify-bot/docs/game-rules.md

 ### <a name="leave_command"></a> Leave the game

-Use the `!leave` command to delete your user from the game (your score is also lost in the process).
+Use the `!leave` command to delete your user from the game and all your task assignments (your score is also lost in the process).

 `!leave`